 Only a fraction of ingested iron is absorbed by the body.
-The amount may range from only 5% to 35% according to a journal in the National Center for Biotechnology Information.
-So, even if you’re consuming enough iron, chances are you’re not absorbing all of it.
+The amount may range from only 5% to 35%, according to a journal in the National Centre for Biotechnology Information, which means that even if you’re consuming ample iron, chances are you’re not absorbing all of it.

 How Does Your Body Absorb Iron?

-The amount of iron absorbed can depend on the circumstances and the type of iron.
-Here, we’ve taken a look at some of the different types of iron and how they are absorbed.
+The amount of iron absorbed can depend on the type of iron being consumed, as well as the circumstances surrounding when and how the iron is ingested.
+Here, we’ve looked at some of the different types of iron and how they are absorbed.

 Iron Absorption Site